-In the current context of the changing library landscape in Switzerland, RERO will turn into a competence and service centre for libraries by 2021.
-This project was approved by RERO’s supervisory authority, the CIIP, in september 2018.
+RERO is the Library Network of Western Switzerland, with its central office in Martigny, Valais.
+In the current context of the changing library landscape in Switzerland, RERO is turning into a competence and service centre for libraries by 2021.
+It will then become a non-profit foundation.
+This major project is called RERO 21 and has been approved in September 2018 by the RERO’s supervisory authority, the CIIP.

 MEF: Multilingual Entity File

 RERO 21 will offer its services throughout Switzerland, which means that RERO ILS must be multilingual.
 With MEF, RERO has developed a decentralised solution based on the reliability of the authorities and on Linked Data, in order to display data in multiple languages.